Buying and holding volatility usually hurts; then came 2018

 But with the stock market in the grips of almost daily wild swings, for the first time in years it has paid to own volatility, said Carney.

-One example of how well that trade has worked is the iPath S&P 500 VIX Short-Term Futures ETN, which is up about 72 percent this year.
-The ETN tracks the performance of the Cboe Volatility Index, a widely followed options-based barometer of expected near-term volatility for stocks.
+One example of how well that trade has worked is the iPath S&P 500 VIX Short-Term Futures ETN (VXX.P), which is up about 72 percent this year.
+The ETN tracks the performance of the Cboe Volatility Index .VIX, a widely followed options-based barometer of expected near-term volatility for stocks.

 VXX follows an index that tracks the price of two near-term VIX futures and seeks to maintain a constant one-month exposure to volatility by repeatedly selling first-month futures to buy second-month contracts.